England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Begin your ride on a designated bike path that weaves its way over the River Greta.
-Enjoy smooth pavement as you pass through tunnels and over bridges on this route, which follows the old Keswick to Penrith Railway.
-A gentle ascent leads you away from the river and into the countryside as you make your way to Castlerigg Stone Circle.
-Enjoy panoramic views of prominent nearby mountains before descending back toward town and then along the eastern shore of Derwentwater to Borrowdale Gates Hotel.
+Begin your ride on a designated bike path that winds over the River Greta, offering smooth pavement as you pass through tunnels and over bridges along the former Keswick-to-Penrith railway line.
+A gentle ascent takes you away from the river and into the countryside en route to the Castlerigg Stone Circle.
+Here, enjoy panoramic views of the surrounding mountains before descending back toward town and continuing along the western shore of Derwentwater to the Borrowdale Gates Hotel.

 Included Meals: Breakfast, Dinner

 Dinner is on your own tonight.
-Keswick has several options for a fine meal.
+Keswick offers a variety of excellent restaurants for you to enjoy a fine meal.

 Today's Ride Choices